ConverterHQ

 Why convert VC-1 to TOML?

-Convert to TOML when the output is a human-maintained configuration or project metadata file that benefits from typed values and a clean structure.
+Choose TOML as target when the output is a human-maintained configuration or project metadata file that benefits from typed values and a clean structure.

 What changes when converting VC-1 to TOML?